 To provide support to students in the School of Architecture for study travel in Europe or Asia.

-Contact the Graduate Admissions and Scholarship Coordinator if you have any questions about SOA travel scholarships.
+Contact the Scholarship Coordinator if you have any questions about SOA travel scholarships.